-The Ohio Detectorists Association and In Search of History work on bringing history back to life by utilizing advanced metal detecting equipment and techniques along with highly skilled individuals.
+The Ohio Detectorists Association work on bringing history back to life by utilizing advanced metal detecting equipment and techniques along with highly skilled individuals.

 The goal is to give back to the community by saving and sharing lost history.
 The way we do this is by donating found items to local museums, historical societies, In Search of History museum and the online Ohio Detectorists Association museum.

 This page will have links to some of these activities as well as current and past projects.